Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 The fact that you made a mistake does not make you a bad person.
 You just did or said something bad unwittingly.

-Now’s the time to own up to your action and admit the mistake.
+Now’s the time to own up to your actions and take responsibility, says Desai:

 “If one has committed a microaggression, it’s best to acknowledge it, take responsibility, and make a change.
 Request 1-1 DEI training, apologize, and move on.

-Accountability must be prioritized and this ties into creating a more forgiving workplace and killing toxic corporate culture.”
+Accountability must be prioritized, which ties into creating a more forgiving workplace and killing toxic corporate culture.”

-To fully redeem yourself in the eyes of your coworker, you need to make sure they feel heard.
+To fully redeem yourself in your coworker’s eyes, you need to make sure they feel heard.

-We know it’s not easy to listen to criticism, but have an open heart and an open mind.
+We know it’s not easy to listen to criticism, but try to have an open heart and mind.

 The individual you hurt with your microaggression might want to explain in detail why what you did or said was hurtful.
 If that’s the case, embrace this learning opportunity and make the most of the situation.